Hi, I’m Steve Ball, welcome to McKinnell Photography.

 I do follow other people’s work, and have taken a great deal of inspiration from Joe Cornish in particular.
 However, my main aim is to take images that make me happy regardless of whether they are unique or are representations of those locations that have become today’s photography honeypots.

 Thank you for visiting my website.
 I hope you enjoy the images in my gallery and take some inspiration from what you see.
-The majority of my images are available as prints, and I am also available for commissioned work.
+The majority of my images are available as prints, and I am also available for one-to-one tuition and commissioned work.